 A country bike ride along the Amy Gillett Bikeway

-**Editors Note: Although the bike track remains open and the track undamaged, some sections of fencing from Woodside through to Mt Torrens have been affected by the Cudlee Creek fire in December 2019.
+**Editors Note : 9 June 2020: Although the bike track remains open and the track undamaged, some sections of fencing from Charleston to Mt Torrens may still be affected by the Cudlee Creek fire in December 2019.
 Please stay on the track and walk and ride safely.**

 For a short 3km ride to Woodside, a great place to leave the car and unload the bikes is Gillman Rd.
 The bikeway is sealed, wide and has only a slight gradient.
 There are several roads to cross along the way, which is the only downside to this section of track.
 Once the track reaches the busy town of Woodside, there are a number of roads to navigate, including the Onkaparinga Valley Rd to Tiers Rd where the bike track recommences at the end of Station Rd.
 Keep a lookout for the blue Amy Gillett bikeway signs along the route.

 If you require a toilet stop, public toilets are located at the Woodside Institute: as you head into the township of Woodside, on your right you will see a driveway leading to the main oval.
 Follow the driveway to your left, past the marked pedestrian crossing to locate the toilets.
 There is also a nice little playground situated here which would suit the younger children very well.